traceannwhite/Flexbox-Example/flexbox-theknot.md

 #### The Flex Container

-Let's make the li's flex items by adding the following code.
+Let's make the ul a flex container by adding the following code.

 ```css
 nav.ListContainer ul {